 CHAPEL HILL — Commissioner Que Tucker of the North Carolina High School Athletic Association (NCHSAA) is pleased to present two Commissioner's Choice Awards for the 2019-2020 academic year.
 One is awarded to Sammy Carden from Durham Coca-Cola and the other is awarded to one to J.J.
 Knox from Eastern Alamance High School.
 These awards are presented when merited for extraordinary service to the state's high school athletic program as selected by the Commissioner of the NCHSAA.

-CHAPEL HILL— The North Carolina High School Athletic Association is pleased to announce the 2018 recipients of the Charlie Adams Endowed Scholarship, an award honoring the late and former executive director of the NCHSAA.
-Anna Kathryn Kilby from Forbush High School and Jameson Tyler “J.T.”
-Stroupe from Crest High School were named the winners of the $1,500 scholarship.
+CHAPEL HILL— The North Carolina High School Athletic Association (NCHSAA) is pleased to announce the 2020 recipients of the Charlie Adams Endowed Scholarship, an award honoring the late and former executive director of the NCHSAA.
+Madeline Dierauf from Brevard High School and Peter Petroff from Concord High School are this year’s recipients of the $1,500 scholarship award.

-Each week two athletes in North Carolina High School Athletic Association competition are selected for this award from nominations received from media and school administrators.
+CHAPEL HILL— Taylor Apple from Western Alamance High School and Zeus Ponder from Mitchell High School have been named recipients of the NCHSAA Performance of the Week award.
+Each week two athletes in North Carolina High School Athletic Association competition are selected for this award from nominations received from coaches, media, and school administrators.

 The NCHSAA has postponed the Hall of Fame Induction Banquet for the Class of 2020 due to the COVID-19 pandemic.
 We are following recommended guidelines of the Centers for Disease Control (CDC) and other governmental agencies in delaying the banquet from its originally scheduled date in order to limit gatherings to no more than 50 people during the outbreak.